Speak to an expert

 The main things that need to be considered when working out the cost of a heat pump installation are:

-• The cost of installation & maintenance
+• The cost of installation and maintenance

 • Operational cost